matwarg/warg/README.md

 # INFO
-## my repository to used for learning K8S, Terraform, Ansible etc.
+## my repository used for learning K8S, Terraform, Ansible etc.
 You're using this repository at your own risk!